Skip to main content

 4. Respond to the Slack API server with 200 OK as an acknowledgment

 When a modal view is submitted, you'll receive a view_submission payload.
-All you need to do to handle the "view_submission" requests are:
+To handle the view_submission request:

 1. Verify requests from Slack